 Best wishes for health and happiness in 2015!

-In case you’re new to my site, all the recipes on She’s Cookin’ are healthy and nutritious and, more specifically, low sodium and heart healthy, driven by my husband’s living with serious heart disease for the past fifteen years.
+In case you’re new to my site, all the recipes on She’s Cookin’ are healthy and nutritious and, more specifically, low sodium and heart-healthy, driven by my husband’s living with serious heart disease for the past fifteen years.
 Isn’t all heart disease serious?
-Well, yes, any of the indicators should not to be taken lightly and The Don (as I call him here) has beat the odds with the help of the exemplary care at Hoag Hospital in Newport Beach, which we know far too well, the excellent physicians at Newport Heart who managed his recovery from quadruple bypass surgery in 2001 and, later, the arrhythmias that necessitated an implanted cardiac defibrillator at Baylor in Irving, TX and, most recently, a complex cardiac ablation at UCLA in 2012.
-Since then he has been on an extreme low sodium diet – meaning lower than the 1500 mg. of sodium per day recommended by the American Heart Association.
+Well, yes, any of the indicators should not to be taken lightly and Don has beat the odds with the help of the exemplary care at Hoag Hospital in Newport Beach and the excellent physicians at Newport Heart who managed his recovery from quadruple bypass surgery in 2001, the arrhythmias that necessitated an implanted cardiac defibrillator in 2003, and, most recently, a complex cardiac ablation at UCLA in 2012.
+Since then he has been on a strict low sodium diet — meaning lower than the 1500 mg. of sodium per day recommended by the American Heart Association.